 Recently every Kendriya Vidyalayas in India has created its own website and launched with the new domain name.
 We have listed here all KV Schools’ names with their respective official website link.
 The admission process for the academic year 2020-21 of class 1 in all KV schools (Central School) will start soon!
 [Click to view in detail]

 7. ADMISSION WITH KV TRANSFER CERTIFICATE INCLUDING LOCAL TRANSFER (TC).

 (i).
 Admission of children with KV TC will be automatic (over and above Class strength) if the parent has been transferred from one station to another.
-When the class strength reaches 55, the efforts should be initiated to open additional sections.
+When the class strength reaches 55, efforts should be initiated to open additional sections.

 (ii).
 Defence personnel and Para-military Forces who shift their families to a station of their choice whenever they are transferred to some non-family areas or posted in Naxal affected areas can admit their children on KV TC in a KV located at the station where they will keep their family.